 Simple English definitions for legal terms

-Read a random definition: capital improvement
+Read a random definition: policy value

 The ad coelum doctrine is a rule in common law that says a person who owns land also owns everything above and below it, all the way up to the sky and down to the earth's core.
 This includes things like coal and other solid minerals, but not things like oil and gas that can move around.
 Another rule, called the rule of capture, applies to those types of minerals instead.